Zequez/weave-dev-context/README.md

 Available commands:

-  build    Build UI, Happ and package the happ dev      Start the Vite UI dev server, and the Weave dev server help     Print help information shell    Enters a Nix development shell with Rust and Holochain installed
+  build    Build UI, Happ and package the happ dev      Start the Vite UI dev server, and the Weave dev server.
+It uses the compiled happ files, so make sure you run the build command at least once. help     Print help information init     Initializes a directory with links and some configuration files shell    Enters a Nix development shell with Rust and Holochain installed
 ```